Cal City condo fire results in one death, multiple injuries

 One resident died and four residents and three firefighters were injured in a fire Monday night in a 312-unit condominium building at 200 Park Ave. in the Park of River Oaks complex.

-The Calumet City Fire Department responded to a report of a fire at the high-rise residential building at 7:01 p.m., according Fire Chief Glen Bachart.
+The Calumet City Fire Department responded about 7 p.m. to a report of a fire at the high-rise residential building, Fire Chief Glen Bachart said.

 He said an adult female resident on the seventh floor died.

-"Four residents and three firefighters were transported to local hospitals with non-life threating injuries," Bachart added.
+"Four residents and three firefighters were transported to local hospitals with non-life threatening injuries," Bachart said.
 "The building sustained heavy fire and smoke damage throughout."

 - Hobart officer charged with fraud in Merrillville investigation; placed on leave, courts say